 words in the story below.

-By the 1840s, the American people began to believe that God had given us the whole land from the Atlantic Ocean to the Pacific Ocean to be our own; this idea was called " M Destiny."
+By the 1840s, some Americans had come to believe that God had given us the whole land from the Atlantic Ocean to the Pacific Ocean to be our own; this idea was called " M Destiny."
 When g was discovered in California, this caused even more people to move west and fill up the land.

 There was a problem, however.
 Ever since our nation began, States in the south had allowed s while those in the north had not.
 The boundary between the free States and the slave States was called the Mason-D Line.